Large-scale 3D galaxy correlation function and non-Gaussianity: Conclusions

 Finally, we investigated how non-Gaussianity depends on the modified gravity theories, using a simple parametrization for the growth rate.
 We showed how the Legendre multipoles are affected by such modifications in a heuristic manner.

 It appears that having additional angular information about the clustering of structures on large scales will lead to more precise analyses of the behavior of gravity on those scales.
-In a following paper we will investigate the measurability of the odd multipoles in current and future surveys.
+In a companion paper~\cite{Raccanelliradial} we will present a detailed analysis of the local and the integrated relativistic effects, and in a following paper we will investigate the measurability of the odd multipoles in current and future surveys.
 This will most likely be important for future spectroscopic surveys that aim to probe the clustering of galaxies at very large scales with high precision.
 Our study indicates that they will be rich in new physical signals that require accurate modeling.

 \acknowledgements{We thank Nicola Bartolo, Kazuya Koyama, Marc Manera, Sabino Matarrese, Will Percival, Ashley Ross, Lado Samushia and Gianmassimo Tasinato for helpful discussions.
 Part of the research described in this paper was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
 The work of DB and RM was supported by the South African Square Kilometre Array Project and the South African National Research Foundation.
 RM was also supported by the UK Science \& Technology Facilities Council (grant nos.
 ST/H002774/1 and ST/K0090X/1). }